ec-europa/toolkit/docs/git-hooks.md

 The command `toolkit:hooks-enable` will read the configuration `toolkit.hooks.active` and enable these hooks.

-Alternatively you can use the argument `hook` to enable a set of hooks.
+Alternatively you can use the option `hooks` to enable a set of hooks.

 ### Disable all the active hooks

 The command `toolkit:hooks-disable` will read the configuration `toolkit.hooks.active` and disable these hooks.

-Alternatively you can use the argument `hook` to disable a set of hooks.
+Alternatively you can use the option `hooks` to disable a set of hooks.

 ### Delete all the enabled hooks